 If you’re starting from square one, don’t be overwhelmed.
 Creating a good visual identity is a collaborative process, so make the most of your team’s creativity.

 - Learn to collaborate with fellow creatives.
 Find out how to work with 4 different types of creative thinkers.

 - Follow best practices.
 Try these 7 tips to build a beautiful brand identity.

 - See how other brands do it.
 Get inspired by these 15 brands with a visual identity that perfectly captures their personality.

 - Use shortcuts.
 Bookmark these 75 tools to help you build a great brand identity.

 But if you’re struggling, don’t be afraid to ask for help.
-We’re happy to take some work off your hands.
+We’d be happy to help you bring your brand to life.
 Just holler at us.